 Students are required to wear either the School of Nursing clinical uniform with the University of Mobile School of Nursing logo embroidered on the front or they may choose to wear a solid white uniform with a photo ID name badge.
-The School of Nursing clinical uniform must be ordered online from Dove Professional Apparel Company.
 The student must be compliant with all School of Nursing uniform guidelines.